mayocat/mayocat.org/contents/documentation/addons.md

     addons:
       dimensions:
         name: Dimensions
-        text: Fill-in here the dimensions of the book: "15cm x 32cm" for example
+        text: 'Fill-in here the dimensions of the book: "15cm x 32cm" for example'
         for: product
         fields:
           folded: